Fanael/rainbow-identifiers/README.md

 ## Customization

 To change the colors, change faces `rainbow-identifiers-identifier-<number>`.

 To change the number of colors used, change the variable `rainbow-identifiers-face-count`.

-Version 0.1.3 introduced a way to change how colors/faces are chosen.
-By the fault the old behavior is used, but it can be changed by setting the variable `rainbow-identifiers-choose-face-function` to a function that takes a hash and returns a face specifier.
+Since version 0.1.3 it's possible to change how colors/faces are chosen.
+By default the old behavior is used, but it can be changed by setting the variable `rainbow-identifiers-choose-face-function` to a function that takes a hash and returns a face specifier.
 Currently there are two such functions predefined:
  * `rainbow-identifiers-predefined-choose-face`, the default, old behavior.
  * `rainbow-identifiers-cie-l*a*b*-choose-face`, will generate colors
-   in the CIE L*a*b* color space without depending on any face.
+   in the CIE L\*a\*b\* color space without depending on any face.
 The color generation can be influenced by changing the following
    variables:
     * `rainbow-identifiers-cie-l*a*b*-lightness`
     * `rainbow-identifiers-cie-l*a*b*-saturation`
     * `rainbow-identifiers-cie-l*a*b*-color-count`

+Since version 0.2 it's possible to allow `rainbow-identifiers` to override some of the highlighting done by the major mode or other minor modes by setting `rainbow-identifiers-faces-to-override` to a list of faces `rainbow-identifiers` can override.

+Also since version 0.2 it's possible to reduce the number of identifiers highlighted by adding functions to the `rainbow-identifiers-filter-functions` hook.
+Only the identifiers for which all functions in the hook return non-nil are highlighted.